leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/StackEditor/StackEditor.md

 1. Select a component in the table.
 2. Press the ![Array.png](../icons/Array.png) **Create Array** button.
-3. A dialog pops up to request the number of elements in the array.
+3. <a name="stack-editor-elements-numberinputdialog"></a> A dialog pops up to request the number of elements in the array.